Yvonne De Carlo: Religion

 De Carlo's maternal grandparents came from distinct religious backgrounds: He was Catholic and she was Presbyterian.
 They raised her as an Anglican; she was a member and chorister of Vancouver's St. Paul's Anglican Church.

 In May 1945, she told a magazine journalist that her "most prized possession" was a small white-leather Bible, a confirmation gift from her mother.
 She also revealed that the role she would like to portray most was Diana in Lloyd C. Douglas's 1942 Christian novel The Robe.

 In October 1948, a Screenland writer stated that De Carlo was "doing a slow smoulder" because she "had her heart set on playing Delilah for C. B. De Mille" in his biblical epic Samson and Delilah, but lost the role to Hedy Lamarr.

 In 1951, during her tour of Israel, she visited the village of Cana: "I saw the place where Christ turned the water into wine, and I couldn't help but think that some film company ought to go there and make the real story of the Bible."
 That same year, she also expressed interest in starring in a biblical film, explaining, "there's nothing dull about the Bible."

 In the early 1980s, De Carlo began attending Bible classes with a close friend, Margie Evans.
 Evans inspired De Carlo to get closer to Christianity: "'You need Jesus,' she said to me.
 'You need to take Him into your life and lean on Him.'"
 In her autobiography, De Carlo also wrote about her faith in God: "God has saved me and mine from some pretty sticky situations.
 For me, religion is a little like being a Republican or a Democrat.
-It's not the party that counts, it's the man. […] I elected God a long time ago and I'll stick with Him, because I don't think His term will ever be up."
+It's not the party that counts, it's the man. [...]
+I elected God a long time ago and I'll stick with Him, because I don't think His term will ever be up."
 She also said that she prayed whenever she had a problem in life: "I would go to a secluded spot—I'd pray for a solution.
 I'd also never forget to thank God for my blessings, whatever they were at the time."

 Health and death

 De Carlo suffered a minor stroke in 1998.
 She later became a resident of the Motion Picture and Television Country House and Hospital, in Woodland Hills, where she spent her last years.
-She died from heart failure on January 8, 2007, and was cremated.
+She died from heart failure on January 8, 2007, and her body was cremated.